If you will be 21 or over at the start of your Cambridge course, welcome! This page is for you.

 At mature Colleges, most undergraduate students live in College-owned accommodation in single rooms.
 Mature Colleges may have more options within college-owned accommodation (including a small amount of accommodation suitable for couples and families).
 Please see the college websites or contact the relevant admissions offices for more detail.

-The email addresses for the Admissions Offices at the four mature Colleges are listed below:
+The email addresses for the Admissions Offices at the three mature Colleges are listed below:

 Mature entrance requirements